CRITICAL MEDIA THEORY - 2017/8

 The learning and teaching methods include:

-Lectures (2 hrs x 9 weeks), Seminars (2 hrs x 2 weeks), Formative assignments and presentations, Class discussion.
+Lectures (2 hrs x 9 weeks), Seminars (2 hrs x 2 weeks), Formative assignments and presentations, Class discussion and debates.

 Reading list for CRITICAL MEDIA THEORY : http://aspire.surrey.ac.uk/modules/dma2001